 To deploy to your site, run the following command from the root of your local project directory:

-This command deploys a release to your Firebase project's default
+This command deploys a release to the following sites:

 You can optionally add a comment to a deploy.
 This comment will display with the other deployment information on your project's Hosting page.
 For example: